 A file extension that is also sometimes known as SSI, SHTML is an HTML file that includes server instructions or server-side includes and is similar to an ASP file.
 This file is used to associate files that include server instructions, so all files load as fast as possible.

 A server administrator may set the name of the file extensions to anything.
 However, the files are commonly either .SHTML or .SSI.
 It is also possible for the administrator to allow all files to include executable code.
 Enabling this can cause the server to load slower since the server performs additional tasks for every file opened.

-A web page visitor counter or dynamic content such as a web page calendar are good examples of why a user may use embedded instructions on his or her web page.
-Below are some examples of how a user may implement a Perl script into their web page and other Server Side Includes.
+A web page visitor counter or dynamic content, such as a web page calendar, are good examples of why a user may want to embed instructions on his or her web page.
+Below are examples of how a user may implement a Perl script for their web page or echo local information to a web page.